-Admitted students will be offered stipend support of \$35,000 per fiscal year.6 This stipend is available for each year of full-time study, conditional on satisfactory progress in the doctoral program.
+Admitted students will be offered stipend support of \$40,000 per fiscal year.6 This stipend is available for each year of full-time study, conditional on satisfactory progress in the doctoral program.
+To be a full-time student and receive a stipend, you must be enrolled in a minimum of 9 credit hours every semester (6 credit hours during the summer session).